Jacqueline Kennedy believed in the Kennedy curse.

 Two of Joe and Rose Kennedy's nine children didn't make it to 30—Joseph Jr., upon whose shoulders their father's grand designs first rested, and Kathleen "Kick" Kennedy both died in plane crashes in the 1940s—and eldest daughter Rose Marie was lobotomized at 23 and remained institutionalized until she died in 2005.

 But while the 1960s were, literally and figuratively, a different time, the ensuing decades continued to be fraught with tragedy and scandal big—untimely deaths, arrests, substance-fueled accidents, mental illness, criminal trials—and small.
-All of it, however, somehow proved manageable, and the current crop of young Kennedys, from Rep. Joe Kennedy III to Conor Kennedy, who was arrested along with dad RFK Jr. protesting the Keystone XL pipeline a few years back and was spotted this summer hobnobbing in Montauk with the glitterati, are staking their own claim to relevance in the 21st century.
+All of it, however, somehow proved manageable, and the current crop of young Kennedys, from Rep. Joe Kennedy III to Conor Kennedy, who was arrested along with dad RFK Jr. protesting the Keystone XL pipeline and was spotted this summer hobnobbing in Montauk with the glitterati, are staking their own claim to relevance in the 21st century.

 "Yes, we have had some hard knocks," Teddy once said.
 "But we have survived because we have heart.
 And heart matters."